bassistracer/BetterCombat-QuickNDirty/README.md

-# BetterCombat-QuickNDirty
-A quick n' dirty, unofficial guide to adding your own Better Combat compat.
+# A quick n' dirty, unofficial guide to adding your own Better Combat compat.
 Not recommended.
+Seriously, if you encounter issues, don't go to Daedelus!
+This guide is unofficial.

 Note: It's generally recommended the mod maker does it themselves, as it helps prevent things like.
 Y'know.
 Spoilers.
 Or what-have-you.
 Seriously, ask them to make a compat before trying this to keep stability, as they know the ins-and-outs of every weapon.